Fairness in Opinion Dynamics: Discussion

 Third, the diverse performance profiles across different minority groups and question types underscore the intricate challenge of achieving uniformly equitable algorithmic predictions.
 No single modelling approach emerged as a panacea guaranteeing the fairest outcomes for all subgroups in all situations.
 This highlights an urgent need for nuanced, context-aware strategies in the domain of fairness-oriented social network analysis.
 Factors such as structural isolation and potentially higher opinion volatility within certain minority populations continue to present formidable challenges, even for sophisticated hybrid models, suggesting that these characteristics may require more specialized modelling considerations or feature engineering in future research.

-While, in the field of Machine Learning, the problem of Fairness has been relatively thoroughly established, it is still an emerging field when it comes to the Social Network Analysis.
-The main difference being wealth of data provided to the models by including information derived from the structure of network graphs.
-Although the scope of this work may be narrowed down to just one dataset and classifying model, its results already indicate quite a deep nuance when it comes to the interplay between one's demographic and topological attributes and how these correlate with algorithm's performance.
+While in the field of Machine Learning, the problem of Fairness has been relatively thoroughly established, it is still an emerging field when it comes to Social Network Analysis.
+The main difference is the wealth of data provided to the models by including information derived from the structure of network graphs.
+Although the scope of this work may be narrowed down to just one dataset and a classifying model, its results already indicate quite a deep nuance when it comes to the interplay between one's demographic and topological attributes and how these correlate with the algorithm's performance.
 Among key findings is the fact that neither the socio-economic features nor the network structure-derived ones are enough on their own to identify agents in danger of being discriminated against by the model.
-While the exact effect appears to be predicated on the specific type of minority, there is, undoubtedly, a strong discrepancy between how easy it is to detect mispredictions within the general population and within subgroups which does not seem to correlate with size of the said subgroup.
-How effective a given type of classifier is depends also heavily on the kind of the asked question.
-A division into 3 types of questions proposed in this work provides a useful insight in the context of the NetSense dataset, however, further analysis of other available data will be required here.
+While the exact effect appears to be predicated on the specific type of minority, there is, undoubtedly, a strong discrepancy between how easy it is to detect mispredictions within the general population and within subgroups, which does not seem to correlate with the size of the said subgroup.
+How effective a given type of classifier is also depends heavily on the kind of question asked.
+A division into 3 types of questions proposed in this work provides a useful insight into the context of the NetSense dataset; however, further analysis of other available data will be required here.